 6. Shoot a video for YouTube

-The great thing about shooting video for YouTube is that you can re-film it if you don’t like it.
-Being on camera can be scary but practice will definitely improve your stills.
+The great thing about shooting videos for YouTube is that you can re-film it if you don't like it.
+Being on camera can be scary but practice will definitely improve your skills.

 Get over your fear of feeling stupid while talking to your camera or phone and you've won a big part of the battle.